 The CMMPO has chosen to adopt the 2-year (2024) and 4-year (2026) statewide bridge and pavement performance measure targets set by MassDOT at their March 15, 2023 meeting.
 MassDOT was required to adopt a statewide target by December 16th, 2022.
 In setting these targets, MassDOT has followed FHWA guidelines by measuring bridges and pavement condition using the 9-point National Bridge Inventory Standards (NBIS); the International Roughness Index (IRI); the presence of pavement rutting; and the presence of pavement cracking.
-2-year and 4-year targets were set for six individual performance measures: 1) percent of bridges in good condition; 2) percent of bridges in poor condition; 3) percent of Interstate pavement in good condition; 4) percent of Interstate pavement in poor condition; 5) percent of non-Interstate pavement in good condition; and 6) percent of non-Interstate pavement in MassDOT's 2022 Transportation Asset Management Plan2 (TAMP).
+2-year and 4-year targets were set for six individual performance measures: 1) percent of bridges in good condition; 2) percent of bridges in poor condition; 3) percent of Interstate pavement in good condition; 4) percent of Interstate pavement in poor condition; 5) percent of non-Interstate pavement in good condition; and 6) percent of non-Interstate pavement in poor condition.
+All of the above performance measures are tracked in greater detail in MassDOT's 2022 Transportation Asset Management Plan (TAMP).